KhronosGroup/OpenXR-CTS/README.md

 the device which the OpenXR runtime will run on.
 The conformance host must invoke `conformance_test`, the test suite shared library.

+When you plan to submit for conformance, you must observe a few considerations to ensure that the build system has accurate source code revision information available to embed in the test suite and output reports.
+You must build from a git repo (forked from either the internal Gitlab or public GitHub) with tags available (a full clone, not shallow).
+You also must either perform a clean build, from an empty binary tree, or at least run `cmake` immediately before building to pick up current source tree status.
+If your "porting" process (as described by the conformance process documents) involves replacing the build system, you must populate the revision data constants in `utilities/git_revision.cpp.in` accurately.
+The contents of that file affect all "ctsxml" format outputs, as well as an automated "SourceCodeRevision" test that warns if it cannot identify an approved release.
+(It only checks for the presence of an appropriately-named tag: it does not check for a signature on the tag, so if you have added tags to your repo it may not warn if you are not on a release.)

 Running CTS
 -----------